ahmedleithy88/collision-dash-app/README.md

 	•	Helped with the EDA and understanding the dataset.
 	•	Worked on pre-integration cleaning (fixing categories, checking borough/ZIP data).
 	•	Helped with post-integration cleaning (fixing new missing values, correcting data types).

+Omar Samer
+	•	Responsible for deploying the website online.

+Omar Emam
+	•	Helped develop the website code using Cursor (Dash app, layouts, filters, and graphs).

+Mohammed Emam
+	•	Worked with Omar Emam on building the website code in Cursor and improving the structure.